LBNL-UCB-STI/beam/docs/developers.rst

 ^^^^^^^^^^^^
 The beam repository on github `is here. <https://github.com/LBNL-UCB-STI/beam>`_

-The convention for merging into the master (or develop) branch is that master (or develop) needs to be pass all tests and at least one other active BEAM developer needs to review your changes before merging.
-Please do this by creating a pull request from any new feature branches into master (or develop).
+The convention for merging into the develop branch is that develop needs to be pass all tests and at least one other active BEAM developer needs to review your changes before merging.
+Please do this by creating a pull request from any new feature branches into develop.
 We also encourage you to create pull requests early in your development cycle which gives other's an opportunity to observe and/or provide feedback in real time.
 When you are ready for a review, invite one or more through the pull request.

 Please use the following naming convention for feature branches, "<initials-or-username>/<descriptive-feature-branch-name>".
 Adding the issue number is also helpful, e.g.: